I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/61883/ns-61883-_cip_frame.md

 The value at <b>TimeStamp</b> is formatted for data transmission to digital video devices (SD-DVCR, HD-DVCR, or SDL-DVCR).

 #### CIP_AUDIO_STYLE_SYT

 The value at <b>TimeStamp</b> is formatted for audio and music data transmission to audio devices.

+For packets to be transmitted or received, <b>Flags</b> can also be set with the following:

 #### CIP_RESET_FRAME_ON_DISCONTINUITY